 - The Integrations Team will review your submission, and email instructions on how to submit your App Approval Documentation, which includes:

 - Accompanying log file(s)

 The Bluebeam Integrations Team will review your App demo recording, your App Approval Questionnaire, and your logs.
 At the end of the review, the Integrations Team will email you your App’s approval status, and any items to address before approval.
 Once your App is approved, its card will show that it is in Production.

 Making Your App Available to Customers

-Once your App is approved for Production, you will be able to share your Client ID with your customers or those interested in enabling your App.
+Once your App is approved for Production, you can share your Client ID with your customers.
 Your Client ID serves as the Integration ID for Studio Prime Administrators.

 Making Changes to Apps in Production

 Inevitably, there will be bugs to fix and improvements to make.
-If you need to make changes to your App after it has been approved for production, please contact the Integrations team.
+If you need to make major changes to your App that require change in scope, after it has been approved for production, please contact the Integrations team.